uc-cdis/gen3-discovery-ai/README.md

 ### Background

-Gen3 builds on other open source libraries, specifications, and tools when we can, and we tend to lean towards the best tools in the community and research space as it evolves (especially in cases where we're on the bleeding edge).
+Gen3 builds on other open source libraries, specifications, and tools when we can, and we tend to lean towards the best tools in the community or research space as it evolves (especially in cases where we're on the bleeding edge).

 In the case of generative AI and LLMs, there is a lot of excellent work out there.
-We are building this on top of the shoulders of giants for many of the knowledge libraries and foundational model interactions.
+We are building this on the shoulders of giants for many of the knowledge libraries and foundational model interactions.
 We're using `langchain`, `chromadb`, `OpenAI`, among others.